denismo/passwordless-login/README.md

    The reply is communicated back to the trust server, and then to the target
 6. The user's agent is granted or denied access to the target

-**Note**: No where in this exchange the user is required to enter password, or expose this private information such as email or name.
+**Note**: No where in this exchange the user is required to enter password, or expose his private information such as email or name.

 Running the test
 ----------------